CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/non_generic_collections_assessment.md

 The comprehension process involved:
 1.  **File Listing:** Initial listing of files within `src/collections/src/` to understand the module's contents.
-2.  **Project File Review:** Examination of `ConsmicLexicon.Foundation.xCollections.csproj` to identify project dependencies and target frameworks.
+2.  **Project File Review:** Examination of `ConsmicLexicon.Foundation.Structures.csproj` to identify project dependencies and target frameworks.
 3.  **Keyword Search:** Performing a regex search for common non-generic collection types (e.g., `ArrayList`, `Hashtable`) and the `System.Collections` namespace import statements to pinpoint their occurrences.
 4.  **Detailed Code Review:** In-depth analysis of `BaseCollectionT.cs` and `ObservableListT.cs` to understand the context and implementation details of non-generic interface usage.
 This included examining method implementations, interface declarations, and internal data structures.